 Measure spatial perception, mechanical reasoning abilities, and aptitude for learning mechanical processes and tasks with the Bennetts Mechanical Comprehension Test.

 This version of the mechanical aptitude test is available on our new platform TalentLens Online.
-If you want to access your platform for free, please contact us on 0345 099 1485 or fill out the form at the bottom of this page.
+If you want to access your platform for free, please contact us on 0345 099 1485 or email one of our consultants at the bottom of this page.

 For more than 60 years BMCT has been used as an objective and valid assessment to identify candidates with good spatial perception and mechanical reasoning abilities, as well as those with an aptitude for learning mechanical processes and tasks.
 It is used in three primary applications: